ravi-sanapala/getstartednextjs/README.md

 # Get Started with Nextjs
-A Next.js starter kit is a pre-configured codebase that helps developers get started with building web applications using Next.js.
+This Next.js starter kit is a pre-configured codebase that helps developers get started with building web applications using Next.js.
 Next.js is a React-based framework for building server-side rendered and statically generated web applications.

 This starter kit typically includes a set of pre-defined pages, components, and styles, as well as a basic file structure, configuration files, and dependencies.
 It allows developers to quickly set up a development environment and start building their application without having to spend time configuring the basics.